SrJGit86/SrjMusic_Application/README.md

 # SrJ Music - Online Music Player

 Welcome to SrJ Music, a web application for music enthusiasts!
 This web app allows users to explore and enjoy a collection of great music.
-Whether you're into classic melodies or the latest hits, SrJ Music has something for everyone.
+Whether you're into classic melodies, SrJ Music has something for everyone.

 ## Features
 - Play a collection of handpicked songs.